Open

 Overview

-The grant program provides up to $30,000 in funding to support primary agriculture and agri-food processing sectors in improving human resource practices, enhancing business skills, and reducing worker turnover.
-Eligible activities include engaging facilitators to coach business owners on human resources best practices.
+The program provides up to $30,000 to support primary agriculture and agri-food processing sectors in improving human resource practices.
+Eligible activities include training and consulting to strengthen HR business skills, attract and retain workers, and reduce turnover.

 At a glance